 Besides the usual customization we can do with Android launchers and Android widgets, we also love to try new features that available on custom ROMs.
-But custom ROMs can be unstable and buggy sometimes and the process to flash over to a new ROM is very time-consuming, especially if you need to restore your backup and app settings.
+But custom ROMs can be unstable and buggy sometimes, and the process of flashing over to a new ROM is very time-consuming, especially if you need to restore your backup and app settings.

 Through Xposed Framework, by just downloading and installing a ready-made module you can make modification (modules) to any element of the OS or the app itself without the need of flashing a new ROM.
 For example, if you ever need to skip YouTube ads on your android, download the module for that, install, enable and reboot your device for the effect to take place immediately.